itsumura-h/nim-allographer/documents/rdb/query_builder.md

 ```

 ### return Object
-If object is defined and set arg of get/getRaw/first/find, response will be object as ORM
+If object is defined and set arg for `orm`, response will be an object as ORM

 ```nim
 import allographer/query_builder